cristiscu/snowflake-cortex/8-wrapping-up/2-snowflake-setup.md

 (4) [Install and configure **SnowSQL**](https://docs.snowflake.com/en/user-guide/snowsql-install-config), which is the free command-line tool for Snowflake.

-Add in your *~\.snowsql\config* file a new *"connections.test_conn"* section with your own Snowflake accountname and username, as connection parameters, and other optional parameters (database, schema, warehouse and role):
+Add in your *~\.snowsql\config* file a new *"connections.test_conn"* section with your own Snowflake connection parameters:

 ```
 [connections.test_conn]
 accountname = ...
 username = ...
+password = ...
 database = test
 schema = public
 warehouse = compute_wh
 role = accountadmin
 ```

-Save your Snowflake account password in a *SNOWSQL_PWD* environment variable (always use this name!), that only you can see and have access to.

 With this in place, you will be later able to run SQL scripts (like *my-script-file.sql* here below) from the command line with:

 **`snowsql -c test_conn -f my-script-file.sql`**

-(5) If you use Streamlit to connect to Snowflake (with **st.connection** calls) through a TOML file, you may need to create a ".streamlit" subfolder with a **.streamlit/secrets.toml** text file with the following content:
+(5) If you use Streamlit to connect to Snowflake (with **st.connection** calls) through a TOML file, you may need to create a ".streamlit" subfolder with a **.streamlit/secrets.toml** text file with the following section:

 ```
-[sf_usage_app]
+[connections.snowflake]
 account = "..."
 user = "..."
 password = "..."
+database = "test"
+schema = "public"
-warehouse = "..."
+warehouse = "compute_wh"
+role = "accountadmin"
 ```

 ![secrets.toml](../.images/credentials1.png)